 To be sure, Quillette does not self-identify as Right.
 At first glance, its program is non-political, or cross-political.
 In its own words, “Quillette is a platform for free thought.
 We respect ideas, even dangerous ones.
 We also believe that free expression and the free exchange of ideas help human societies flourish and progress.
 Quillette aims to provide a platform for this exchange.”
 The word that reoccurs constantly when Quillette discusses itself is “heterodoxy,” which implies a commitment to challenge all orthodoxies, Left and Right.
 Moreover, “heterodoxy” does not mean “anything goes.”
 Unsavory types, most notably racists, Marxists, and so forth, will not find any forum here.

 Despite, as we’ll see, several gaps between my thinking and that which Quillette, in general, represents, I am not down on Quillette.
 I wish it, and its organizers and writers, nothing but the best.
-I note that I am personally acquainted with some its writers, and, full disclosure, several months ago I had a desultory email correspondence with staff at Quillette about publishing some of my reviews.
-But they wanted something exclusive, not re-warmed, and I have not gotten around to offering them anything fresh cooked, though no doubt they are all sitting around waiting.
-(Also, I was annoyed when they recently gave Steven Pinker a platform to puff the first anniversary of his Enlightenment Now—not because they gave him a platform, but because Pinker listed forty or so reviews of his book to which he was responding, and did not list mine.
+(I was annoyed when they recently gave Steven Pinker a platform to puff the first anniversary of his Enlightenment Now—not because they gave him a platform, but because Pinker listed forty or so reviews of his book to which he was responding, and did not list mine.
 Sad!)

 On the Right, the magazine has gotten a lot of attention, not from boring movement conservatives, past their use-by date, such as Jonah Goldberg and the National Review crowd, but from the bubbling ferment of people most prominent on modern electronic media.
 Notable among this group is Jordan Peterson, who seems to have a close, if informal, relationship with Quillette, but also Dave Rubin and others in the so-called Intellectual Dark Web.
 (In practice, Quillette writing overlaps on both issues and perspectives with the IDW, if it’s even possible to define that group in a meaningful way, but we are here to talk about Quillette, not the IDW.)
 On the Left, the magazine has gotten much less notice, but that seems likely to change, especially if, as I expect soon, an organized kill campaign of the highest intensity is launched against Peterson.